-After debate debacle, Trump gets advice from his most trusted advisers: ‘Fox and Friends’ hosts and guests
+After debate debacle, Trump gets advice from his most trusted advisers: ‘Fox & Friends’ hosts and guests

-While it’s unusual for anyone on “Fox and Friends” to lecture the president, Moore certainly had a point.
+While it’s unusual for anyone on “Fox & Friends” to lecture the president, Moore certainly had a point.
 Trump interrupted former vice president Joe Biden so often during the debate that Biden at one point asked Trump, “Will you shut up, man?”
-(The line was striking enough for the Biden campaign to put it on a T-shirt for fundraising purposes).

 Then there was Ari Fleischer, the former press secretary to George W. Bush, who offered his counsel to Trump with the help of visual aids.
 Fleischer took out a small whiteboard on which he wrote a few remedial instructions: